-Ise / Clarence and Richmond Examiner (Grafton, NSW: 1889-1915) / Tue 17 Dec 1901 / Page 1 / Family Notices

-MALONET, In loving memory of my dear husband, MARTIN MALONEY, who died at Solitude on the 17th Dec.
+MALONEY,-In loving memory of my dear husband, Martin Maloney, who died at Solitude on the 17th Dec.
 1900.

-Your memory, dear, shall never fade, Thou' onward years may glide;
+Your memory, dear, shall never fade,

+Thou' onward years may glide;

 And lonely I shall ever be

 Till I am resting by your side.

-Just one year and to day
+Just one year ago to-day

-For me life's joy was o'er.
+For me life's joy was o'er,

 When I saw those dear eyes closed in sleep

 To open never more.

+Ah, yes, a year has passed since then,

-Ah, year of grief and woe;
+A year of grief and woe;

 Still bitterly do I mourn for him

+Whose dear head's lying low.

+And yearn I for that happy time

 When we shall meet again;

 When my journey here shall end

 Of sorrow, grief and pain.

-Ah ! that is the one bright hope
+Ah! that is the one bright hope

 My lonely pathway cheers:

-That we shall meet in that glad land, Free from parting, pain and tears.
+That we shall meet in that glad land,

+Free from parting, pain and tears.

 Inserted by his loving wife,